opendatainitiative/opendatainitiative.github.io/join.md

 * [Make sure you have read the Mission of ODI]({{ site.baseurl }}/learn)
 * [Answer your transparency interest questions](https://www.surveymonkey.com/r/L9HS2S8)
 * If you represent a government organization, [take the Self Transparency Survey.](https://www.surveymonkey.com/r/LSJSQLK) How does your organization score?
 This survey can be filled out by your Infrastructure Technology team and by non-technical representatives.
 Multiple perspectives from the same organization are welcome.
-* [Join the Open Data Initiative email list](https://lists.opendatainitiative.io/mailman/listinfo/opendatainitiative).
-By joining the mailing list, you become an Open Data Individual Initiative Member.
-[Find more information on becoming an Open Data Initiative Individual and Partner Member here.]({{ site.baseurl }}/participate#membership)
+* [Join the ODI mailing list](https://lists.opendatainitiative.io/mailman/listinfo/opendatainitiative).
+By joining the mailing list, you become an ODI Individual Member.
+[Find more information on becoming an ODI Individual and Partner Member here.]({{ site.baseurl }}/participate#membership)
 * Send emails to [opendatainitiative@lists.opendatainitiative.io](mailto:opendatainitiative@lists.opendatainitiative.io) to discuss financial transparency and working group projects
 * We will continue to hold monthly webinars to work with the public.
 We will overview the state of our work and next steps at each webinar.
 [Find the next webinar here]({{ site.baseurl }}/events).
 * Check out the working groups on the [Open Data Initiative Wiki](http://wiki.opendatainitiative.io/)